Symmetric Power Transformers

 Numerical instabilities come from numbers underflowing (too small) or overflowing (too large).
 Solutions typically fall into a few main categories:

-• Manipulate an equation to cancel out some common factors algebraically, rather than letting them cancel out computationally.
-For example, to calculate \(\frac{x}{y}\) where \(x = Am\) and \(y = An\) for some large \(A\), compute m / n instead of x / y.
+.
+When accumulating a long list of small values in half-precision, it is sometimes the case that each addition will underflow and no accumulation will occur at all. - Manipulate an equation to cancel out some common factors algebraically, rather than letting them cancel out computationally.
+For example, to calculate \(\frac{x}{y}\) where \(x = Am\) and \(y = An\) for some large \(A\), compute

 With these techniques in mind, we can implement a numerically-stable version of the attention algorithm.
 This is the code used to generate the experimental results in this article.